Geographic Optimization with Bayesian Networks and BayesiaLab

-In this webinar, we will present an entire modeling workflow from acquiring raw data to generating a map with optimization results.
+In this webinar, we present a complete modeling workflow from acquiring raw travel data to presenting the optimization results on Google Maps.

 Optimizing travel routing has been a central topic in the field of Operations Research for many years.
 For a traveler, or rather his navigation system, this involves evaluating many possible paths between the origin and the destination and then selecting the shortest or perhaps the fastest route.
 To find an optimal location for a new retail store, however, we would need to evaluate many paths of many shoppers for a number of possible destinations with the objective of making it easily accessible.
 Clearly, that's a bigger computational task.
 Even more challenging is finding an optimal location for a transit hub, e.g., a freight distribution center, which requires evaluating many possible paths for many origin-destination pairs.
 It is easy to see that the explicit calculation of billions of routes can quickly become intractable.

 We propose an alternative approach: Instead of calculating hypothetical route distances from map data, we machine-learn a Bayesian network from real-world travel data with BayesiaLab.
 Such a network approximates the joint distribution of trip-related attributes, including longitude/latitude of origin/destination and actual travel time/distance.
 Additionally, the Bayesian network automatically captures the frequency of the origin-destination pairs.
 As a result, we have a single model that compactly represents all road traffic.
 What is the advantage?
 We can now evaluate

 ||2–5 p.m.
 (CDT, UTC-5)||Analyzing Financial Data with Bayesian Networks and BayesiaLab|

 |Live Webinar||June 29,

 ||1–2 p.m.
 (CDT, UTC-5)||Probabilistic Latent Factor Induction with Bayesian Networks and BayesiaLab|